calintat/units/README.md

 Simple and colourful design

-App shortcuts for Android Nougat
+Dynamic app shortcuts

 Remembers the last selected item

-Supports eight languages
+Supports nine languages

 Completely free with no ads